paloul/araneae.platform/README.md

 Makes use of GitOps best-practices and leverages ArgoCD to deploy all the various pieces.
 Additionally, it heavily documents the processes, steps, commands to get low-level infrastructure pieces deployed prior to ArgoCD.
-Those low-level infrastructure pieces are k8s using KOPS on AWS, istio for the service mesh, and various others using Helm or k8s manifests such as Sealed Secrets, External DNS and Cert Manager.
+Those low-level infrastructure pieces are specific to the underlying infrastructure environment being targeted, i.e. AWS EKS, AWS kOPS, Turing-Pi cluster, Raspeberry Pi Cluster, etc. Regardless of the underlying infrastructure, it is assumed to be running k8s.
+Supporting infrastructure pieces include istio for the service mesh, MetaLB if on-metal, and various others using Helm or k8s manifests such as Sealed Secrets, External DNS and Cert Manager.

 ---

 ## *Get Started*

-Detailed instructions can be found in their respective cloud provider folders starting with the Infra-0-kops.md file, e.g. [AWS/Infra-0-kops.md](aws/Infra-0-kops.md).
+Detailed instructions can be found in their respective cloud provider folders starting with the Infra-0.md file, e.g. [AWS/Infra-0-kops.md](aws/Infra-0-kops.md).

 ---